 Ellen is a psychologist, consultant, and Certified MentorCoach.
 She is the founder of Lawyers Life Coach LLC, a firm providing executive coaching services to attorneys, with an emphasis on enabling women to succeed in their legal careers without sacrificing those things that give their lives meaning.
 Lawyers Life Coach LLC also works with legal employers to create inclusive work environments, free of biases that block the retention and advancement of women and attorneys of color.
 When Ellen and her husband, a psychologist with an adult psychotherapy practice, became parents, they arranged their work schedules to minimize the need for child care.
-Once their son, Matt, started school, one parent would leave work to greet Matt, help with homework, and participate in after-school activities.
-Matt’s bedtime became the beginning of the third part of Ellen’s day during which she wrote many published articles about the unconscious biases and “ideal worker” norms that undermine the advancement of women in law firms.
+When Matt started school, one parent would leave work to greet Matt, help with homework, and participate in after-school activities.
+Matt’s bedtime became the beginning of the third part of Ellen’s day during which she wrote many published articles about the unconscious biases and “ideal worker” norms that undermine the advancement of women.
 Matt is now a proud graduate of the University of Nevada, Las Vegas.
 Ellen also has a step-daughter, Angela, and through her, a son-in-law Kevin, and two school aged grandchildren; Jake and Ashley.